JIWOONG12/JIWOONG12/README.md

 - 👋 Hi, I’m JIWOONG
 - 👀 I’m interested in Deep-learing
-- 🌱 I’m currently learning Tensorflow.keras
+- 🌱 I’m currently learning Pytorch
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me jwlee030117@gmail.com
 <!---